 And of course there are waffles, which are indeed Belgian as well, and absolutely delicious, generally.
 Always stick with the freshly made ones and not the ones sitting around in window sills waiting to be devoured by drunk people (though this is a more common trend in certain areas of Brussels).
 Waffles generally come topped in chocolate, sugar or strawberries and cream.

 And if this isn’t enough you’ll also find delicious crepes around town with an abundance of other tasty treats at great patisseries and candy shops.
 Enjoy the romance and indulgence in Brugge as much as you can, worry about dieting when you get home!

 Many cities claim to be the Venice of somewhere…Places like Amsterdam, Hamburg and Mykonos come to mind.
 Basically anyplace where you can cruise a small boat or gondola among gorgeous historic buildings can lay claim to this, and Brugge is no exception.
 If you want to save your legs for chocolate shopping, hop on a boat that will tour you through one of Europe’s most quintessentially beautiful towns.

-Disclaimer: This article contains affiliate links.
+Disclosure: This article contains affiliate links.
 If you use them, we receive a small commission at no extra cost to you.
-This helps us help you!
+Thanks for using them!